Catethysis/stm32js/README.md

 ## Examples

-stm32js is very easy to use for those who know JS, I'll show you some particular framework use cases.
+`stm32js` is very easy to use for those who know JS, so I'll show you some particular framework use cases.

 ### SysTick